- General-purpose LLMs struggle with medical coding accuracy, often producing errors without domain-specific support.

 Decades of access to clinical data

 With a decades-long history as the terminology and coding foundation in all major EHRs, IMO Health has accumulated an extensive knowledge base.
-This includes capturing the clinical terms physicians search for when seeking medical codes and the codes they select, along with the distributions of search terms, frequencies, and co-occurrences.
-These insights can enhance LLMs by providing additional context to medical codes.
+This includes capturing the clinical terms physicians search for when seeking medical codes as well as the codes they select, along with the distributions of search terms, frequencies, and co-occurrences.
+These insights enhance LLMs by providing additional context to medical codes.

 Enhancing LLMs with proven AI techniques

-To enhance LLMs for medical coding, we leverage several proven techniques, including advanced prompt engineering, retrieval-augmented generation, agents and tools, and fine-tuning.
-Let’s explore each of these techniques in more detail.
+IMO Health employs several proven strategies to optimize LLMs for medical coding, including advanced prompt engineering, retrieval-augmented generation (RAG), AI agents and tools, and fine-tuning.

 Advanced prompt engineering